TheTechRobo/Python_Text_Calculator/README.md

 Learning this has been very interesting and educational.

-I always make my forked repositories better — and this one is no exception!
+I always try to make my forked repositories better — and this one is no exception!

 Thanks for visiting!